Corf/ICanDoDevOpsMe/README.md

 - Azure DevOps pipeline access configured for secret injection
 - Two fully populated Azure DevOps variable groups (standard + secret-linked)

-One complete you can now push your code to `main` and watch the pipeline kick off automagically.
+Once complete you can now push your code to `main` and watch the pipeline kick off automagically.

 ---